Pratyaksh2309/Web_Development-Assignment/README.md

 #### Focus on these two folders.
 #### Learn how to manage these all.
-#### Skip the part you alreaduy know.
+#### Skip the part you already know.
 But don't skip practice and assignments.
 #### Just remember the deadline is end of December.